Mount Engadine Lodge Review: Glamping in Kananaskis

 Blackshale Suspension Bridge near Mount Engadine Lodge

-Nearby is also Burstall Pass, Chester Lake, Read’s Tower, Sarrail Ridge, and Smutwood Peak.
-Plus there are some great scrambles nearby like Mount Shark, Rimwall Summit, Windtower, and Sparrowhawk.
+Burstall Pass, Chester Lake, Read’s Tower, Sarrail Ridge, and Smutwood Peak are also nearby.
+There are also some great scrambles nearby, like Mount Shark, Rimwall Summit, Windtower, and Sparrowhawk.

 If you’re not feeling a hike for the day, you can easily have a chill day at the Kananaskis Lakes or Goat Pond nearby or take a walk across the Blackshale Suspension Bridge.